-on March 5th, 2014 No Comments
+on April 23rd, 2014 No Comments

 SMS (“Stanford Medical School”) Unplugged was recently launched as a forum for students to chronicle their experiences in medical school.
 The student-penned entries appear on Scope once a week; the entire blog series can be found in the SMS Unplugged category.

 “Why don’t you come with me?”
 I responded, and ran towards her with my arms outstretched.
 With a squeal she turned to run up the stairs.
 So began our last game of chase until I see her again in six months.